MTG/freesound/_docs/api/source/resources.rst

 ::

   {
-    "details": "Sound successfully described (now pending processing and moderation)", "uri": "<URI of the described sound instance>"
+    "detail": "Sound successfully described (now pending processing and moderation)", "uri": "<URI of the described sound instance>"
   }

 Note that after the sound is described, it still needs to be processed and moderated by the team of Freesound moderators.
 Therefore, the url returned in parameter ``uri`` will lead to a 404 Not Found error until the sound is approved by the moderators.

-If some of the required fields are missing or some of the provided fields are badly formatted, a 400 Bad Request response will be returned describing the errors.
+If some of the required fields are missing or some of the provided fields are badly formatted, a 400 Bad Request response will be returned with a ``detail`` field describing the errors.

 Examples